ab91/cross-platform-best-practices-java/README.md

 ## Cucumber-JUnit4
 In my examples, I am using maven as the build automation tool, there are other tools such as Gradle.  <br />
 In this example I run only on Chrome browser.
 The parallel execution is done in the [pom file](https://github.com/eyaly/cross-platform-best-practices-java/blob/main/cucumber-junit-examples/pom.xml#L55).  <br />
 The feature files are run in parallel on different Chrome browsers.
-More info about [here](https://cucumber.io/docs/guides/parallel-execution/?lang=java#junit-4)  <br />
+More info can be found [here](https://cucumber.io/docs/guides/parallel-execution/?lang=java#junit-4)  <br />
 Running the Web App tests on Sauce Labs:

     // If using the US DC